hpi-swa-lab/godot-pronto/changelog/i5w1-jf-notes.md

 ## Improvements for next week

-We also thought about more improvements for our features from last week:
+We also thought about more improvements for our features from last week and other things we would like to have implemented/added to Pronto:

 * **Healthbar**: Fix issue where `current` is set to `max` on godot start.
 * **Healthbar**: Use gradient instead of Array of colors.